Indonesia

 Trade Partners

-China accounts for the largest share of trade with 25,6 % and is both the most important source of imports and the most important export destination.
-Singapore follows the EU with 18% of Indonesia's total trade.
+China accounts for the largest share of trade with 23 % and is both the most important source of imports and the most important export destination.
+Japan and the US are the second and third largest trade partners.

 Economic Structure